fauu/Kamite/README.md

 }

 ocr {
-  # Which OCR engine to use: none, tesseract, mangaocr
+  # The OCR engine to use: none, tesseract, mangaocr, mangaocr_online, ocrspace
   engine = none
   # (Directory path) Watch the specified directory for new/modified images and
   # OCR them automatically